Transfer to/from - London Heathrow airport (LHR)

 Private-hire taxis - WeKnow

 Private transfers in electric vehicles.
-Fixed rates and customer service desks are available in the Arrival area of all terminals.
-Fees and bookings
+Fares are fixed and there are customer service desks in the Arrivals area of all terminals.
+Fares and bookings

 Minicabit

-Britain’s largest taxi comparison site allows you to compare the most competitive quotes of fleets reviewed by customers.
+Britain’s largest taxi comparison site allows you to compare the most competitive quotes from customer-reviewed fleets.

-Prices are fixed and include ‘Meet & Greet’ in the Arrivals area.
+Prices are fixed and include ‘Meet & Greet’ in the Arrivals areas.

-Transfers are available between Heathrow and more than 550 UK cities.
+Transfers available between Heathrow and more than 550 UK cities.

-You can book single and return trips up to 12 months before your trip.
-You can pay with a credit card or PayPal.
+Allows you to book individual and return journeys up to 12 months in advance of your trip.
+You can pay by credit card or PayPal.

 Rates to Central London from £29.00.
-Fees and bookings
+Fares and bookings

 Pick-up areas